 sudo apt update

 Microsoft Edge offers three release channels that install side-by-side without conflicts.
-Each uses a separate binary and configuration directory, so you can run Stable, Beta, and Dev simultaneously for testing workflows.
-The Stable channel delivers production-ready releases tested for reliability, while Beta provides early access to upcoming features with weekly updates.
-Meanwhile, the Dev channel ships daily builds for testing cutting-edge Chromium changes before they reach wider audiences.
+Specifically, each uses a separate binary and configuration directory, so you can run Stable, Beta, and Dev simultaneously for testing workflows.

 For production environments and daily browsing, choose the Stable channel.
 However, if you test web applications across browser versions, install Beta or Dev alongside Stable to catch compatibility issues early.
-Additionally, developers working on Chromium-based extensions benefit from Dev channel testing to verify functionality against upstream changes.
+Developers working on Chromium-based extensions benefit from Dev channel testing to verify functionality against upstream changes.

 sudo apt install microsoft-edge-stable